jonathanmundy/udacity_vr_nd_p4_dungeon/README.md

 #### Elsie
 ![Elsie](http://i.imgur.com/KXxgzt6m.png)

-Elsie is a 39 year old mother who like to fire up her smartphone when the kids are in bed.
+Elsie is a 39 year old mother who likes to fire up her smartphone when the kids are in bed.
 She needs something interesting to entertain her when she finally gets to relax on the sofa after a long day of parenting.

 Her VR experience is limited to a couple of cardboard apps.
 She only has about 30 minutes to kill between putting the kids to bed and her husband getting home from work.
 She likes puzzle-based games and after trying some cardboard apps round a friend's house she has her own viewer, but hasn't used it yet.